- Use case ecosystem

 - Key facts

 - Advances beyond the State of the Art

 - Potential societal or environmental impacts

 Air Fusion Sp. z o.o.
 (AF) is an EU-based subsidiary of a U.S. software company.
 As an end-user of the AI-SPRINT 36-month research and innovation action, Air Fusion brings innovations to inspection and maintenance by transforming the infrastructure inspection sector with is proprietary AI-machine learning for automated damage detection, classification and change detection.

 This use case combines the efforts of:

-- Air Fusion: End-user developing a novel solution by optimally using more powerful resources in the performance of first-level image analysis at the edge and interventions triggered by edge processing using more powerful AI cloud-based systems.
+- TT Analysis: End-user developing a novel solution by optimally using more powerful resources in the performance of first-level image analysis at the edge and interventions triggered by edge processing using more powerful AI cloud-based systems.

 - 7BULLS: Enhancing the monitoring platform and advanced scheduling solutions for accelerated devices for model training and retraining.

 - Cloud & Heat: Providing the infrastructure and computing resources (including GPUs) for testing and validating the use case.